kpatankar/ahcg2017_starterpipeline/README.md

 ```{sh}
 python3 ahcg_pipeline.py -h
 ```
+#**Mission**
+The goal of this project is to standardize a variant calling pipeline for the detection of variants in the circulating tumor DNA (ctDNA). ctDNA are recent biomarker which can help in deeper understanding of cancer genomics.

 # **Data Acqusition Team**
 The data acqusition team used the data from the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
 The run numeber is SRR948994.
 This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.